ControlSystemStudio/phoebus/applications/alarm/Readme.md

     # The 'examples' folder of this project contains some example scripts
     # that can be used with a kafka server in the same directory
     cd examples

+    # Use wget, 'curl -O', or web browser
     wget http://mirrors.gigenet.com/apache/kafka/1.1.0/kafka_2.11-1.1.0.tgz

     tar -vzxf kafka_2.11-1.1.0.tgz